ttscoff/doing/README.md

 The `show` command can also show the time spent on a task if it has a `@done(date)` tag with the `-t` option.
 This requires that you include a `%interval` token in template -> default in the config.
 You can also include `@start(date)` tags, which override the timestamp when calculating the intervals.

 If you have a use for it, you can use `--csv` on the show or view commands to output the results as a comma-separated CSV to STDOUT.
 Redirect to a file to save it: `doing show all done --csv > ~/Desktop/done.csv`.

+`doing yesterday` is great for stand-ups, thanks to [Sean Collins](https://github.com/sc68cal) for that.
+Note that you can show yesterday's activity from an alternate section by using the section name as an argument (e.g. `doing yesterday archive`).

 #### Views